ianhussey/SCED/README.md

 - Add additional other terminology for *A* from Parker (2009), and relate A to tau.
 - Possibly implement tau effect size as it controls for baseline trends.
 - Elaborate the preprint describing the package and methods.
+- Add missing references to understanding and reporting document in the /communciations folder.
+Maybe flesh out more details.

 ## Changelog